 I have taken the GMAT/GRE twice.
 Which score do you look at?

-We only consider the highest score, whether it be the most recent or not.
+We only consider the highest score, whether it is the most recent or not.
 However, this rule applies only to the GMAT or GRE taken within the past five years.
 If you got a higher score six or more years ago, it will not be taken into account.

 Where should I send my test scores?